variantdev/mod/examples/eks-k8s-vers/README.md

   desiredCapacity: 1
 ```

-Updating the K8s version used by this cluster requires the following steps:
+However, updating the K8s version used by this cluster requires the following steps:

 - Get the available versions of K8s on EKS and decide the target version
 - Change `version: 1.12.6` to e.g. `version: 1.13.7`
 - Run `eksctl update`

+Repeating these steps gets cumbersome when you have many clusters.

 `mod` allows you to automate the first 2 steps.